 A-synuclein is also present in organs and tissues such as salivary glands, skin, and the gastrointestinal tract.
 Many studies have shown that p-syn levels can be measured through skin biopsies as well.
-The majority of the results show that p-syn is detected in the skin biopsies of MSA patients but not in healthy controls (Donadio et al., 2023; Doppler et al., 2015; Wan et al., 2023).
+The majority of the results show that p-syn is detected in the skin biopsies of MSA patients but not in healthy controls [11, 35, 36].
 Skin biopsies should be further explored and utilized more, as they are a valid and non-invasive way to test for MSA.